Moving Image

 We Have Only What We Remember | 2023

-We Have Only What We Remember is a meditation on memory, disappearance, and the fragility of images.
-A video of two people embracing is slowly consumed by fire—a gesture of both destruction and preservation.
+We Have Only What We Remember is a quiet reflection on memory, disappearance and the fragility of images.
+A video of two people embracing is slowly taken over by fire, a gesture that feels like destruction and preservation at the same time.
 In burning the image, Chanthila speaks to the impossibility of truly capturing the past.
-What remains is not the moment itself, but its trace—a memory of a memory.
+What remains is not the moment itself, but its trace, a memory of a memory.
 As with oral histories and ghost stories, what we remember is unstable, shifting, and always at risk of vanishing.
 The film becomes an archive of impermanence, where cinema, like memory, flickers briefly before fading into nothingness.